Principal Guest Conductor of the Orchestra Massimo Bellini

-Eckehard Stier was born and raised in Dresden, and he has gone on to make a mark on the global music scene.
+Eckehard Stier is Principal Guest Conductor of the Orchestra Massimo Bellini Catania.
+He was born and raised in Dresden, and has gone on to make a mark on the global music scene.
 His career began as a member of the famous Dresden Kreuzchor, where he was the first-prize winner of the Rudolf Mauersberger scholarship.
-His first appointment as a music director was with a repertoire theatre in Germany and was the Chief Conductor oft he Auckland Philhamonia Orchestra from 2009 - 2015.
+His first appointment as a music director was with the Gerhart-Hauptmann-Theatre Görlitz and the New Lausitz Philharmonic and he was the Chief Conductor of the Auckland Philharmonia Orchestra from 2009 - 2015.

-He has since appeared as guest conductor with the London Symphony, the London Philharmonic Orchestra, the Tokyo Philharmonic and the Melbourne Symphony Orchestra, the Dresdner Philharmonie, the Staatskapelle Halle, the Munich Symphony Orchestra, the MDR Sinfonieorchester, the Robert Schumann Philharmonie Chemnitz and the WDR Radio Orchestra Cologne.
-2017 Eckehard Stier will return for three concerts to the London Symphony Orchestra in Paris and London.
-Also he will give his Debut in Saint Petersburg and return to Orchestra di Massimo Bellini Catania.
+He has since appeared as guest conductor with the London Symphony, London Philharmonic Orchestra, Tokyo Philharmonic and the Melbourne Symphony Orchestra, Dresdner Philharmonie, Staatskapelle Halle, Münchner Symphoniker, MDR Sinfonieorchester, Robert Schumann Philharmonie Chemnitz and the WDR Radio Orchestra Cologne.
+2024 Eckehard Stier will make his debut with Orchestre National de Lyon, the Orchestra della Fondazione Arena di Verona and Royal Northern Sinfonia.
+He returns to the podium of the Massimo Bellini Catania Orchestra and the Jenaer Philharmonie.

-Maestro Stier has developed fruitful relationships with soloists such as Alina Ibragimova, Cloe Hanslip, Nicolas Altstaedt, Ragna Schirmer, Natalia Lomeiko, Maxim Rysanow, Gilles Apap, Cédric Tiberghien, Nikolai Demidenko, Andreas Boyde and Per Arne Glorvigen.
+Maestro Stier has developed fruitful relationships with soloists such as Nicolas Altstaedt, Gilles Apap, Andreas Boyde, Nikolai Demidenko, Per Arne Glorvigen, Cloe Hanslip, Alina Ibragimova, Natalia Lomeiko, Maxim Rysanow, Ragna Schirmer, Cédric Tiberghien and Raphael Walfisch.

 With a broad repertoire of more than 80 operas Eckehard Stier is well known as an opera conductor.
 His interpretations of the works of Richard Strauss and Richard Wagner in particular have received acclaim from both audiences and critics.